 About the Author:

 This article was originally published by Furnance Compare and was written by Lisa Oram.
-You can find the original article here.
+This article was originally published in July 2021 and has since been updated.

 Great Article: We own a 55 plus adult complex with several units.
 As it always happens- the AC breaks down during a heat wave on a Friday night without any notice- thats just the nature of the beast.
 We try to keep the coils clean and we give our tenants new air filters each 90 days at our expense, but when the cool stops- its not always easy to get a technician out to fix the problem immediately , so one backup plan we use is that we keep a extra portable AC unit on hand to put in the rental to help until the unit can be serviced.
 It shows good faith to our tenants that we care and are responsible.
 One can purchase a fairly large BTU unit at Costco for about $400.00 .